About Scottsdale Bullion & Coin

 How Do I Put Physical Metals in My IRA / 401k?

 For those clients looking to expand their investment portfolios to include precious metal assets, Scottsdale Bullion & Coin is here to assist you every step of the way.
 Investments in precious metals can be a vital part of your retirement planning.
-We understand that you have worked hard to secure your future, but there are uncertain economic conditions both in the United States and worldwide that threaten your financial plans.
+We understand that you have worked hard to secure your future, but there are uncertain economic conditions in the United States and worldwide that threaten your financial plans.
 Despite stock market volatility and our weakening fiat currency, precious metals are maintaining their strength.

 Investors and financial professionals trust their gold investments to shield them against unstable markets.
 Having a precious metals IRA will act as a safe haven and offset risk in the unpredictable times we live in.
 It is easy to rollover all, or any portion of your IRA, into a Precious Metals IRA.
-As your experts in precious metals investments, we work closely with leading IRA custodians that meet our strict standards and that have a respected record of accomplishment.
+As your experts in precious metals investments, we work closely with leading IRA custodians who meet our strict standards and have a respected record of accomplishment.
 We will gladly help you select the IRA custodian that meets your specific individual needs.

 Opening Your New Precious Metals IRA

-Step 1: Select Your IRA Plan
+Step 1: Establish a Valid IRA

 Step 2: Fund Your IRA

-Step 3: Select Precious Metals
+Step 3: Select Your Precious Metals

 Understanding the Metals Products That Meet Your Individual Needs